 - Cesar Coello, MD

 - Dane Eggertsen

 - Julie Richardson

 - Ali Coffey Farmer

 *The information contained in this web site is for informational purposes.
 You should seek advice from your personal legal or tax advisor to determine your individual tax benefits.
 The Prairie Heart Foundation, a division of the Hospital Sisters of St. Francis Foundation, is a not-for-profit organization under IRS Section 501(c)(3); all gifts are tax deductible to the extent allowed by law.

 Notice of Nondiscrimination: English

-Prairie Cardiovascular is a provider of cardiovascular health care and treatments in multiple locations throughout central Illinois.
+Prairie Cardiovascular is a Physician and APC of cardiovascular health care and treatments in multiple locations throughout central Illinois.
 Our organization provides the best cardiologists in the state, with renowned surgical precision and professional advice on heart-related concerns.
 We test and medically treat for all common heart symptoms such as chest pains, hypertension, high blood pressure, murmurs, palpitations, high cholesterol, and disease.
 We have several locations including major cities such as Decatur, Carbondale, O'Fallon, and Springfield.